datanav/docs/roadmap.rst

 This architecture is based on Kubernetes and might open up the possibility of running Sesam in a self-hosted Kubernetes cluster.

-.. _property-lineage:

-Property lineage (Q2 2022)
+Property lineage
 ==========================

 Properties in Sesam originate from external systems or are composed from other properties using DTL.
 The fact properties are composed using introspectable DTL in combination with :ref:`schema inferencing <schema-inferencing>` allows us to continously track property lineage.

-We are working on making this lineage data available, as well as looking at ways to visualize it.

-This feature will be offered as part of "Integrated search".
+This feature is now offered as part of :ref:`Integrated search <integrated-search>`.

 Age based deletion marker compaction
 ====================================